dchataway/cs145-21-project7-dchataway/report/report.md

 ## Report
 ### Goal
-- The advantage of CONGA is that it is distributed and can dynamically detect and react to congestion in the flow in order to improve load balancing, especially with flows of varied size.
-The disadvantage is that packet reordering may occur (since typical CONGA load balances on a packet or flowlet level) and it does not scale well to "large multi-tier networks" because of its 2-way "leaf-to-leaf" sharing feedback mechanism between nodes.
+The goal of this project was to design (what I call) "priority"-based CONGA load balancing, whereby certain flows are given priority over others.
+Then, those flows with priority would react less to congestion in the flow (whereas the other flows with lower priority would be more likely to shift routes) in order to maintain a stable flow and hopefully more traffic throughput.
+In other words, the "low priority" flows would "get out of the way" of the "high priority" flows.

+Furthermore, a goal of this project was to implement this mechanism with CONGA in the control plane so that the load balancing could continue to be done on a distributed basis and the priority logic would be implemented only by a single controller.

 ### Design
 As described by Edgar Costa: We will try to avoid congestion using a very simple technique: every time an egress (switch before the destination host) detects that a packet experienced congestion it will send a notification message to the ingress switch, which upon receiving it will randomly move the flow to another path.